vincentlewi/vincentlewi.github.io/ra/updates_24_10_22/updates_24_10_22.md

 3. **BLIP2 Removal**: BLIP2 was removed entirely.
 Since W+ latent mappings are sufficient to guide the diffusion process, especially in later stages where low-level attributes like faces are defined, text descriptions from BLIP2 were redundant for this task.
 This aligns with findings from [this paper](https://arxiv.org/pdf/2305.16225).

-The updated method works well, but there are still consistency issues that I plan to address using a text-to-video model.
+The updated method works well, but there are still artifacts generated in areas outside the face.
+There are also consistency issues that I plan to address using a text-to-video model

 ---